clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/validate-signatures.rst

 Validate signatures
 ###################

-|CLOSIA| offers a way to validate the content of an image or an update.
+|CL-ATTR| offers a way to validate the content of an image or an update.
 All
 validation of content works by creating and signing a hash.
 A valid signature creates a chain of trust.
 A broken chain of trust, seen as an invalid signature, means the content is not valid.